How to Record Vocals in Studio One

 Set your levels and gain staging

 Sing or speak at your loudest expected volume and watch the meter.
 Aim for peaks well below clipping, leaving healthy headroom rather than pushing toward 0 dBFS.
 Adjust the gain knob on your interface, not the fader in Studio One, since the fader changes playback level rather than what gets recorded.
+If that distinction is fuzzy, our explainer on gain vs volume clears it up.
 For a deeper explanation, read our piece on gain staging.
 Good microphone placement matters too, so check microphone placement for vocals for distance and pop-filter tips.

 Record your take